Mahsa Jessri

 M.Sc., Nutrition and Metabolism, Human Nutrition Division, University of Alberta, Edmonton, AB

-Dr. Jessri’s research program is uniquely at the intersection of nutritional sciences and population and public health.
-The overarching goal of her research program is to provide the evidence-base and decision tools to inform nutritional guidelines and polices for reducing the burden of chronic diseases.
+As a member of the American Society for Nutrition (ASN) and American Academy of Nutrition and Dietetics Artificial Intelligence (AI) in Nutrition Research Taskforce, Dr. Jessri’s research is uniquely at the intersection of nutritional sciences, big data analytics, AI and population and public health.
+The overarching goal of her research program is to provide the evidence-base and decision tools to inform guidelines and polices for reducing the burden of chronic diseases.

-- Population health impact assessment of foods, nutrients, dietary habits and policy
+- Population health impact assessment of food and nutrition policies

 - Nutritional monitoring and population surveillance

-- Development of robust methods and strategies for addressing the challenges in assessment and analysis of complex dietary and lifestyle data
+- Development of robust methods and strategies for addressing the challenges in assessment and analysis of complex data

-Dr. Jessri’s research lab offers a stimulating place for research on nutritional epidemiology for population health.
-If you are interested in joining the team, please contact us via email to express your research interests.
+Dr. Jessri’s research lab offers a stimulating place for research on nutritional epidemiology, big data analytics (AI) and population health.
+If you are interested in joining the team, please connect via email to express your research interests.

 FNH 398: Research Methods in Human Nutrition